Kaushik075/Product--LED-Growth-Analysis/README.md

 Mobile 26% Better Than Desktop, Direct 27% Better Than Paid:
 Segment gaps reveal optimization opportunities in device UX and paid targeting without major product changes.

-🔍 Business Problem
----
-Product-led growth platforms struggle with understanding user progression through the funnel and identifying where interventions create the most impact.
-This project addresses three critical questions:

-Where do users drop off?
-Analysis reveals 50% activation-to-feature adoption drop-off, indicating a severe engagement issue that costs the company ~$200K annually in potential revenue.

-Which interventions work best?
-Three A/B tests were designed to address different funnel stages: onboarding flow (+31% lift), pricing strategy (+47% lift), and feature adoption (+87% lift), all achieving statistical significance.

-Is deployment safe?
-Weekly cohort analysis confirms metrics are stable (variance < 1%), validating that observed improvements are genuine and not noise.

 Methodology
 ---